What to Bring and Prohibited Items

 Thermometer (one for your self if you get sick, and another for your room in case it gets too hot and you need to call Physical Plant)

 You may wish to check with your roommate(s) to determine who should bring some of these items.

 What if I need to ship items?

-Students who travel over long distances, or who take an airplane to arrive at Clark may wish to ship some of their belongings.
-Students may send packages to themselves at the following address: The campus mail room will hold your mail for a short period until you arrive.
+Students who travel over long distances, or who take an airplane to get to Clark may wish to ship some of their belongings.
+Students may send packages to themselves at the following address *(the campus mail room will hold your mail until you arrive).

 Campus Box *Your mailbox number*